kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      send-prefix [-2] [-t target-pane]
              Send the prefix key, or with -2 the secondary prefix key, to a window as if it was pressed.

-     unbind-key [-an] [-T key-table] key
+     unbind-key [-anq] [-T key-table] key
                    (alias: unbind)
              Unbind the command bound to key.  -n and -T are the same as for bind-key.
 If -a is present, all key bindings are removed.
+The -q option prevents errors being returned.

 OPTIONS
      The appearance and behaviour of tmux may be modified by changing the value of various options.
-There are four types of option: server options, session options window options and pane options.
+There are four types of option: server options, session options, window options, and pane options.

      The tmux server has a set of global server options which do not apply to any particular window or session or pane.
 These are altered with the set-option -s command, or displayed